Supported Providers #

 deploy section would look something like this:

-deploy: - provider: cloudcontrol email: "YOUR CLOUDCONTROL EMAIL" password: "YOUR CLOUDCONTROL PASSWORD" deployment: "APP_NAME/DEP_NAME" - provider: heroku api_key "YOUR HEROKU API KEY"
+deploy: - provider: cloudcontrol email: "YOUR CLOUDCONTROL EMAIL" password: "YOUR CLOUDCONTROL PASSWORD" deployment: "APP_NAME/DEP_NAME" - provider: heroku api_key: "YOUR HEROKU API KEY"

 Conditional Releases with

-on: for each deployment provider.
+on: key for any deployment provider.

 deploy: provider: s3 access_key_id: "YOUR AWS ACCESS KEY" secret_access_key: "YOUR AWS SECRET KEY" bucket: "S3 Bucket" skip_cleanup: true on: branch: release condition: $MY_ENV = super_awesome